huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

   If omitted, the system will automatically allocate an available IP address to the Redis instance.
   Changing this creates a new instance resource.

+* `template_id` - (Optional, String, ForceNew) The Parameter Template ID.
+  Changing this creates a new instance resource.

 * `port` - (Optional, Int) Port customization, which is supported only by Redis 4.0 and Redis 5.0 instances.
   Redis instance defaults to 6379.
 Memcached instance does not use this argument.

-* `password` - (Optional, String, ForceNew) Specifies the password of a DCS instance.
+* `password` - (Optional, String) Specifies the password of a DCS instance.
-  Changing this creates a new instance.
   The password of a DCS instance must meet the following complexity requirements:
   + Must be a string of 8 to 32 bits in length.
   + Must contain three combinations of the following four characters: Lower case letters, uppercase letter, digital,